BluABK/YaraGuardian/README.md

 REST API Driven
 ---------------
 Uses Django REST Framework so you can automate or build a new UI for rule management.
+Endpoint documentation can be found at:

+* /API/token-auth
+* /API/account
+* /API/groups
+* /API/rules

-Endpoint documentation can be found at /API on a running instance of YaraGuardian.
+on a running instance of YaraGuardian.

 Contributing